-There is a distinct possibility that Thomas Duke belonged to the family of Daniel Duke and Mary, who appear briefly in the Ewhurst parish register between 1616 and 1628.
+It is highly likely that Thomas Duke belonged to the family of Daniel Duke and Mary, who appear briefly in the Ewhurst parish register between 1616 and 1628.
 This could explain why Thomas named his eldest son Daniel.
 However, the register shows only one baptismal record, that of John Duke son of Daniel, christened in Ewhurst on 5 May 1616.
 Daniel died seven months later, buried on 7 Dec 1616.
 Another Daniel Duke, ostensibly the son of the former Daniel, was buried in Ewhurst on 14 Nov 1624.
 The record reads "Daniell sonne of widdow Duke", indicating his mother was still living.
 Indeed, another entry in the Ewhurst parish register dated 9 Apr 1627 records the marriage of John Watts and Mary Duke, vid: (short for vidua, Latin for widow.)
 John Watts was buried in the following year on 1 Oct 1628.
-It would appear that the younger Daniel Duke, who died in 1624, was not born in Ewhurst, and was an older brother of John born 1616.
-A search for his parish of birth has so far been unsuccessful.
-If Thomas were also a son of Daniel and Mary, it is likely that he, also, was born in a nearby parish, sometime between 1610 and 1615.
+It would appear that the younger Daniel Duke, who died in 1624, was an older brother of John born 1616.

 -------------------------